 Next is Marcella: Season 2.
 Anna Friel returns as DS Marcella Backland, a London police detective haunted by violent blackouts.
 Season 2 starts with an ear being found in a wall and Marcella knowing the victim.
 Being cleared to go back to work after the incident in season 1, she still has to deal with her attack and the new case which sees a boy in a car as well.
 Symbols to ward off evil are found with different bodies.
 She uses hypnosis to try to figure out the cause of her blackouts and things in her past are still causing her troubles today especially at home.
 Her cases and her family all get thrown together and like the first season, there seems to be a lot going on.
 Even though it’s 8 episodes, there are a ton of stories overlapping especially through season 1 and at times you forget what the major theme of the season is.
 But Friel is great and overall I don’t mind the show, I just wish it was more streamlined in its storytelling.

 We also have Poldark The Complete Collection.
 I wasn’t familiar with this in the slightest.
 It’s about a British soldier returning to Cornwall after the American Revolution.
 He is wounded but his family thought he was dead.
 His estate is in ruins, the woman he loves is engaged to another man and his father is dead.
 His love’s fiance is his cousin out to ruin the family.
 We see him struggle to regain his family’s fortune while trying to keep his marriage together as well.
 Along with all the drama, you get a breathtaking setting on the Cornish coast which has some beautiful shots throughout the series.
-Aidan Turner plays the lead and people will definitely cheer for him although his tone struggles at times.
+Robin Ellis plays the lead and people will definitely cheer for him although his tone struggles at times.
 He’s very morose and continuously heavy, but you understand what his character is going through.
-Eleanor Tomlinson is quite good and is used to period dramas having played Isabel Neville in The White Queen.
 It has the period drama of Downton Abbey with the romance of Outlander.
-I guess this is a remake of a 1970’s version and is based on a series of books as well.
+I guess this is based on a series of books.
 At over 25 hours it takes quite a bit to get through, but the story is good enough, the writing is very good and the acting is good as well to keep you going.
 If you are a fan, here is the entire series in one collection.

 Last we have Furie.
 After watching this I have to say that Star Wars: The Last Jedi killed off the wrong sister.
 Veronica Ngo stars as a debt collector whose daughter is kidnapped.
 She hunts down the people who took her and the entire child kidnapping ring.
 Ngo played Paige Tico who dies early on in The Last Jedi with Kelly Marie Tran playing Rose Tico who goes on to save Finn.
 Ngo is a total badass and that movie would have been way better with more of her in it.
 She’s great in this and does some fantastic fight choreography.
 The knife fight on the train is great as are all her fights.
 I had no idea what to expect with this movie but I dug it.
 Think of it as a female Taken.
 This is the movie Peppermint was hoping to be.
 It’s a just a nice, surprise little movie with good fight choreography, a simply story and quick runtime.
 I can see it gaining popularity on home video and streaming like The Villainess.